Actively choosing hope:

 Loan Repayment Relief

-We provided all of our pre-COVID borrowers with three-months of loan repayment relief so that they don’t have to worry about one more bill
+We provided all of our pre-COVID borrowers with three-months of loan repayment relief so that they didn’t have to worry about one more bill

 I don’t know how I would’ve been able to navigate during this pandemic if it wasn’t for the team at ASSETS.Laurie Newman, Owner, Cafe 301